 Mouse acceleration (or ‘mouse accel‘ for short) is when your cursor in the game moves further depending on how fast you move your mouse on your desk.
-This is generally considered to be a big no-no for gaming mice (gaming mice should be as ‘raw’ as possible when processing movement) though some professionals (for example swag from CSGO) like to turn on mouse accel on the software side.
+This is generally considered to be a big no-no for gaming mice (gaming mice should be as ‘raw’ as possible when processing movement) though some professionals (for example swag) like to turn on mouse accel on the software side.

 Why mouse acceleration is bad for gaming

 As mentioned above; not everyone is in full agreement that mouse acceleration is necessarily a bad thing, although most gamers seem to agree that it is something to avoid.
 While some people might like mouse accel and turn it on in their (ingame) settings, a good gaming mouse should never have built in acceleration which can’t be turned off, as the majority of gamers will not want anything impacting their aim.

 Having good, precise aim in any game is all about muscle memory.
 Those guys that you see racking up the crazy headshots game after game have been practicing and honing their aim for dozens upon dozens of hours, and most of the insane flicks that you see in montages aren’t really done ‘consciously.’
 Yes, the player makes the decision to try and shoot that enemy player who is now the unfortunate victim in a frag clip, but the actual blink-of-the-eye movement that you see is done pretty much automatically.